 (1 Corinthians 16:13-14 NASB)

 We believe that this community reflects a lifestyle of worship – glorifying God in all we do.
-This community is accomplished through the components of leadership, discipleship, fellowship, service, and evangelism.
+This community is accomplished through the components of fellowship, evangelism, discipleship, service and leadership.
 We want to know God intimately, have the zeal to walk as Jesus walked, and to reach others for Christ.

 Encouraging the women of Laurelwood to love God, love people, and make disciples.